Engineering geology is a niche profession, but employers include engineering and construction companies.

 - The military.

 Vacancies are typically advertised by university careers services, specialist recruitment agencies, occasionally on TARGETjobs, in national newspapers and in publications such as TARGETjobs Engineering, New Civil Engineer, Geoscientist and Ground Engineering.

 It’s a niche career area and so sending speculative applications for both graduate roles and work experience is advisable – the British Geotechnical Association maintains a list of geotechnical services consultancy firms that may provide useful contact information.
 Read our advice feature on how to write a speculative application.

 A career in engineering geology is only open to those with a relevant degree.
 Subjects include geology, geography, geophysics/geotechnology, civil engineering, physics, engineering geology and mining/mineral engineering.
-However, many graduates also have a masters or a doctorate in a subject such as engineering geology, geotechnical engineers, soil mechanics or rock mechanics – and some employers prefer or require a postgraduate qualification.
+Many graduates also have a masters or a doctorate in a subject such as engineering geology, geotechnical engineering, soil mechanics or rock mechanics – and some employers prefer or require a postgraduate qualification.

 Graduates can obtain fellowship membership of the Geological Society of London by having an accredited undergraduate geoscience degree or by gaining several years of relevant experience.
 With appropriate professional development and experience it is possible to obtain chartered geologist status.